ivanperez-keera/haskanoid/README.md

   games.
 The problem, once again, of implementing such a subsystem is that it's an IO component that may fail and must work asynchronously, yet synchronise with a pure game component.

+* If you are interesting in Input/Output: adding support for new devices is really simple.
+Using a kinect, for instance, requires minimal changes (we have code that works with the freenect library).
+But maybe you can connect it to more interesting devices, such as mobile phones, or brain sensors, webcams, or the new Kinect, which will do eye tracking!

+# Educators

+If you find this game attractive and would like to use it to teach functional programming or other subjects, we'd be very happy to know about it.
+We can provide extra material that you can show to students (videos, screenshots, etc.).